 Buying behaviors have to change.
-In the eighties, oil companies were similar to IT departments of today, selecting products and services from a smorgasbord, and then creating and managing unique solutions, and their delivery, with consultants.
-These processes were later discovered to be uneconomical, and were replaced by outsourcing execution to "one stop shop" service companies, improving the overall economics of the industry.
+In the 1980s, oil companies were similar to today's IT departments, selecting products and services from a smorgasbord and creating and managing unique solutions and their delivery with consultants.
+These processes were later discovered to be uneconomical and were replaced by outsourcing execution to one-stop-shop service companies, improving the overall economics of the industry.

-Because of this disaggregation, firms in the value chain, especially ones with point solutions, were quickly marginalized, and were either eliminated or acquired.
-Most firms will be not be selling to final consumers of technology but through often misbehaving channels, who will have greater leverage.
+Because of this disaggregation, firms in the value chain, especially ones with point solutions, were quickly marginalized and were either eliminated or acquired.
+Most firms will be not be selling to final consumers of technology but often through channels which will have greater leverage.
 All things being equal, margins are inversely proportional to the number of degrees of separation from the ultimate customer, and many firms at the lower end of the food chain may not survive.

 Mergers and acquisitions must gain momentum.
-In the oilfield service business, the financially perceptive big boys grew bigger through mergers and acquisitions.
+In the oil field service business, the financially perceptive big boys grew bigger through mergers and acquisitions.
 In the technology arena, the adage, "Them that has, gits!" will be eminently applicable, and cash-rich firms with strong balance sheets and customer franchises will be winners in the long term.
-Like in the oil industry, these larger firms will absorb more and more of their customers' work, responsibilities, competencies, and people, thereby reducing the rest of the industry value-chain to low-cost suppliers or specialty firms.
+Like in the oil industry, these larger firms will absorb more and more of their customers' work, responsibilities, competencies and people, thereby reducing the rest of the industry value-chain to low-cost suppliers or specialty firms.

-Focus on Customers and Financials.
-Amongst many, oil industry lessons show that three major dimensions will determine the survivability of technology firms.
-These are Strength of Customer Franchise (and position in the value chain), Strong Cash Position and Balance Sheet, and Sustainability of Competitive Edge.
+Focus on customers and financials.
+Many oil industry lessons show that three major dimensions will determine the survivability of technology firms.
+These are strength of customer franchise (and position in the value chain), strong cash position and balance sheet, and sustainability of competitive edge.
 With technology half-lives being what they are, the value of the former two will far outstrip intellectual property as a sole source of sustainable competitive advantage.

-A Battle of Business Designs (or models), and there will be three major survivors: vertically integrated full-service providers, low cost producers, and specialty firms that feed the value chain.
+A battle of business designs (or models).
+There will be three major survivors: vertically integrated full- service providers, low cost producers and specialty firms that feed the value chain.
 Of course, there will be various flavors for different industry segments but this polarization is inevitable, creating huge competitive barriers to entry.
-Consequently, successful garage-based start-ups will be less frequent in these markets but successful ones will focus on unaddressed markets.
+Consequently, successful garage-based start-ups will be less frequent.

 Consolidation of geographic clusters.
 North America had many regional oil centers serving the oil industry.
-Most saw net losses in jobs to the benefit of a few cities, such as Houston, TX.
-Similarly, tech regional centers can expect net job losses as the number of tech "clusters" reduce, to the benefit of two geographical areas on the West Coast.
+Most saw net losses in jobs to the benefit of a few cities, such as Houston, Texas.
+Similarly, regional technology centers can expect net job losses as the number of tech clusters is reduce to the benefit of two geographical areas on the West Coast.

 The premise is simple.
 When the market is filled with irrational expectations of unlimited growth, all competitors have potential to grow.
-To borrow an analogy from physics, a competitor in a high growth market is like an atomic particle in a gaseous state, with high energy, and infinite degrees of freedom and space.

-When demand starts to shrink, energy is removed from the system, and under sustained decrease in energy, suppliers are forced into the other extreme, approaching a Bose-Einstein condensate state, where a winner can take all.
+To borrow an analogy from physics, a competitor in a high growth market is like an atomic particle in a gaseous state, with high energy and infinite degrees of freedom and space.
+When demand starts to shrink, energy is removed from the system, and under sustained decrease in energy, suppliers are forced into the other extreme, approaching a Bose-Einstein condensate state where a winner can take all.